 The courageous underdogs from Michigan laughed in the face of danger.
 “37 point favorites?” they said.
 “Those stat-loving geeks in Las Vegas don't know how tough those Akron Zips are.”
 Indeed, the scrappers from Ann Arbor ignored the laughable point spread and handed those Akron bullies a devastating four point defeat.

-When Fitzgerald Touissant gave Michigan its final lead with 2:49 remaining, it even allowed Akron to taste near-victory.
+When Fitzgerald Touissant gave Michigan its final lead with 2:49 remaining, the Wolverines even allowed Akron to taste near-victory.
 But winners can only be so kind, and on the final play from the Michigan 4 the Wolverines buckled down and forced an incompletion through the end zone.

 Though observers may no longer view Michigan as the class of the Big Ten with Gardner's penchant for costly turnovers, the Michigan Man has no need for garish victory, not when he has finally gotten even with Jim Tressel after a decade of boorishness.

-The gentlemen scholars from Michigan enjoy their not-at-all-there-by-default top 10 slot next week against Connecticut.
+The distinguished scholars from Michigan enjoy their not-at-all-there-by-default top 10 slot next week against Connecticut.

 Central Florida 34, Penn State 31 (2-1)

-Blake Bortles threw for 288 yards and three touchdowns as an impressive Central Florida team survived a comeback from Penn State.
+Blake Bortles threw for 288 yards and three touchdowns as an impressive Central Florida team survived a comeback by Penn State.

 Central Florida steamrolled a previously stingy Penn State defense en route to a 28-10 halftime lead.
-Christian Hackenberg and Allen Robinson played well to help the Nittany Lions cut the lead to three with 2:57 left, but the Knights ran out the clock.
+Christian Hackenberg and Allen Robinson played well to cut the lead to three with 2:57 left, but the Knights ran out the clock.

-The credit should go to Central Florida for the win rather than to Penn State for losing; the balance and consistency of UCF’s offense and the way it systematically took Beaver Stadium out of the game make UCF the top contender to Louisville in the American Athletic Conference.
+The credit should go to Central Florida for the win rather than to Penn State for losing.
+The balance and consistency of UCF’s offense and the way it systematically took Beaver Stadium out of the game make the Knights Louisville's top contender to Louisville in the American Athletic Conference.